peelingwave/cis221_codepath/README.md

 <img src="x-malware.gif">

+Screenshot of GCP VMs (

 ## Notes

 Describe any challenges encountered while doing the assignment.

 Sometimes mhn gui would not load. mhn gui map never loaded.
-GCP VMs would not start from suspend.
-Error mentioned not enough resources.
-Had to delete VMs and start a new cluster.
+GCP VMs would not start from suspend, an error mentioned not enough resources.
+I had to delete VMs and create new mhn admin and honeypots.
+Suricata honeypot would not install using deploy script.
+I ran into errors trying to deploy Suricata from the MHN GUI.
+I found this workaround to deploy it. https://github.com/pwnlandia/mhn/issues/798
+1. Go to your MHN GUI > Deploy > Select Script > select Ubuntu - Suricata.
+2. Cut the script below and paste into a text editor.
+3. You need to add  "sed -i 's/-2.0/-5.0.0/g' Makefile.am" between lines 72 and 73.
+4. Paste the script back into the MHN GUI Deploy and press "update"
+5. Copy the WGET and run in your MHN-admin console.
+Glastopf honeypot would not install.
+I was able to drill down and update the code but I came against an error that I could not overcome complaining about needing python a current version even though I was at the current version.